-FIGURE 32: ROAD SECTION | MODIFIED ONE-WAY COLLECTOR ROAD - 11.0M
+FIGURE 33: ROAD SECTION | MODIFIED ONE-WAY COLLECTOR ROAD - 11.0M

-FIGURE 33: ROAD SECTION | STANDARD RESIDENTIAL ROAD - 16.0M
+FIGURE 34: ROAD SECTION | STANDARD RESIDENTIAL ROAD - 16.0M

-FIGURE 34: ROAD SECTION | MODIFIED RESIDENTIAL ROAD - 18.6M
+FIGURE 35: ROAD SECTION | MODIFIED RESIDENTIAL ROAD - 18.6M

-FIGURE 35: ROAD SECTION | LOOPED RESIDENTIAL ROAD - 22.5M
+FIGURE 36: ROAD SECTION | LOOPED RESIDENTIAL ROAD - 22.5M

-6.3 TRANSPORTATION IMPACT ASSESSMENT
+TRANSPORTATION IMPACT ASSESSMENT

 In support of the Ridgemont NASP, a Transportation Impact Assessment (TIA) was undertaken by WATT Consulting Group and has been included as part of the NASP submission under separate cover.
-The TIA report provides a detailed assessment of the proposed development and the potential impacts and upgrades which may be required to the surrounding transportation network in future horizons.
+The TIA report provides a detailed assessment of the proposed development and the potential impacts on and potential upgrades required to the surrounding transportation network.